top of page

 Promoting Diversity in Future Environmental Leaders

-In 2020 we doubled our scholarships available to environmental science students for the next three years, and we have committed to giving six of them to students of color.
+Our scholarship program has grown rapidly over the past fives years, and we have committed to making sure students of color are properly represented.
 Part of this effort is making sure we're reaching the students who would most benefit from these scholarships.
-For two years now we have been broadening our reach and targeting communities and organizations to encourage as diverse a pool of applicants as possible.
+We have broadened our reach and continue to target communities and organizations that encourage a diverse pool of applicants.
 We are doing the same with our internship program, and the results are encouraging.

 City Green popcorn.jpg